 Add Cyber Liability if You Handle Data

-If you build e-commerce sites, integrate payment gateways, or have access to client databases and hosting environments, cyber liability cover is important.
-A data breach through a vulnerability in your code can trigger regulatory obligations under the Privacy Act 2020 and significant client claims.
+If you build e-commerce sites, integrate payment gateways or access client databases and hosting environments, cyber liability cover is important.
+A data breach through a vulnerability in your code can trigger obligations under the Privacy Act 1988 and significant client claims.

 4